 In order to remedy this situation, a cross-functional effort is required.
 First, it needs to be determined whether the item provided by the supplier is a differentiating factor for the end product or not.
 If not, it can be replaced by a standard industrial article.
 If the product is a differentiating factor, however, the solution is often more complicated, and requires the needed development competence to be created internally to regain control of the process.
 Further, the solution needs to do at least as good a job of meeting the expectations of end customers as the current solution does.
 And, of course, the new solution needs to offer greater freedom to maneuver in the supplier market.

-Little boys take delight in pulling their new toy cars to pieces to find out how they work.
+Kids delight in pulling their new toys to pieces to find out how they work.
 R&D personnel do much the same thing when they analyze competing products in detail.
 In the case of product teardown, a product is disassembled completely into all of its constituent parts.
 Product teardown is a common method for analyzing the competition’s products, and was developed in the 1960s by Japanese firms trying to understand how European cars and cameras worked.
 During product teardown, very careful attention is paid to the materials and components used, and their costs.
 This form of analysis enables one to identify the best solutions employed by competitors.

 The product teardown process consists of three steps: